Home oxygen therapy is only considered medically necessary if all of the following conditions are met:

 Member is regularly (at least monthly) away from home for durations that exceed the capacity of ambulatory oxygen systems.

 A second oxygen tank (spare tank) is considered not medically necessary, except in instances where the member is dependent on continuous oxygen.
 A single oxygen tank may be considered medically necessary for a person who is dependent on an oxygen concentrator.

 Emergency or standby oxygen systems are considered not medically necessary.

-Duplicate oxygen systems are considered convenience items and not medically necessary, including but not limited to: provision of both a stationary (E1390) and portable (E1392) oxygen concentrator; or provision of both an oxygen transfilling systems and a portable oxygen system (e.g., E0433 with E0434; and, K0738 with E0431).
+Duplicate oxygen systems are considered convenience items and not medically necessary, including but not limited to: provision of both a stationary and portable oxygen concentrator; or provision of both an oxygen transfilling systems and a portable oxygen system.

 Notes: Electrical generators do not meet Aetna's definition of DME because they are not primarily medical in nature.